Stan Kenton: Personal life

 Kenton was conceived out of wedlock, and his parents told him that he was born on February 19, 1912, two months later than the actual date, to obscure this fact.
 Kenton believed well into adulthood that the February date was his birthday, and recorded the Birthday In Britain concert album on February 19, 1973.

-The true date remained a closely held secret, and his grave marker shows the incorrect February birthdate.
+The true date remained secret, and his grave marker shows the incorrect February birthdate.

 Kenton was married three times.
-Three children were produced from the first two marriages.
-His first marriage was to Violet Rhoda Peters in 1935 and lasted for 15 years.
+He had three children from the first two marriages.
+His first marriage was to Violet Rhoda Peters in 1935 and lasted 15 years.
 The couple had a daughter in 1941, Leslie.
-In her 2010 memoir Love Affair, Leslie Kenton wrote that, from 1952 to 1954 when she was between the ages of 11 and 13, her father sexually molested her.
-She nonetheless maintained a close relationship with him during his lifetime, though she states that she was emotionally scarred by the experience.
-She stated the incidents occurred under the influence of alcohol; he was not fully aware of his actions.
-20 years later he apologized profusely.
+In her 2010 memoir Love Affair, Leslie Kenton wrote that, from 1952 to 1954 when she was between the ages of 11 and 13, her father sexually abused her.
+She nonetheless maintained a close relationship with him, though she states that she was emotionally scarred by the experience.
+She said that the abuse happened when he was drunk.
+Twenty years later he apologized.

 In 1955, Stan Kenton married San Diego-born singer Ann Richards, who was 23 years his junior.
-The relationship produced two children: daughter Dana Lynn and son Lance.
+They had two children.
 In 1961, Richards posed for a nude layout in Playboy magazine's June 1961 issue.
 She signed a contract to record with Atco Records, without her husband's knowledge.
 The Playboy shoot was done without Kenton's knowledge; he found out about it while playing at the Aragon Ballroom in Chicago when handed the magazine by Charles Suter, who was the editor of Down Beat magazine at the time.
 Richards was not typically on the road with the band, though she had recorded the album Two Much! with Kenton in 1960.
-Kenton filed for divorce in August 1961; it was finalized in 1962.
-He would retain custody of their two children.
+Richards filed for divorce in August 1961; it was finalized in 1962.
+He retained custody of their two children.

 Kenton's third marriage was to KABC production assistant Jo Ann Hill, in 1967.
 This also ended in a separation in 1969 with the divorce following in 1970.

-In his later years he lived with his public relations secretary and last business manager, Audree Coke Kenton, though they never formally married.
+In his later years he lived with his public relations secretary and last business manager, Audree Coke Kenton, though they never married.

-Kenton's heavy consumption of alcohol contributed to ongoing accidents and the physical difficulties he encountered during the last 10 years of his life.
+Kenton's heavy consumption of alcohol contributed to frequent accidents and the physical difficulties he encountered during the last 10 years of his life.

 Kenton's son Lance became a member of the controversial Synanon new-age community in California, and served as one of its "Imperial Marines", a group entrusted with committing violence against former members and others considered enemies of the community.
 In 1978 he was arrested for helping to put a rattlesnake in the mailbox of an anti-Synanon lawyer, and was sentenced to a year in prison.